elgatosf/streamdeck/README.md

 > }
 > ```

-We must then register the action in two places, firstly our sources' entry point...
+The action's implementation must be registered in the sources' entry point`.

 > **src/plugin.ts**
 >